About a million pilgrims throw the Great Jamarat of Aqaba on the first day of Eid al-Adha

 Stoning rituals led to a deadly stampede in the past, with hundreds of thousands of pilgrims gathering in a cramped space.

 Later, pilgrims head to Mecca to perform the Tawaf al-Ifadah, which is one of the pillars of the pilgrimage, and then return to Mina, where they spend the night during the days of Tashreeq, during which they throw the three Jamarat.
-The pilgrims can leave after the Great Jamrah of Aqaba if they have an excuse.
+The pilgrims can leave following the Great Jamrah of Aqaba if they have an excuse.

 The Hajj is usually one of the largest annual religious gatherings in the world, and it is among the five pillars of Islam and every Muslim who is able to perform it must perform it at least once.

-In 2019, about 2.5 million Muslims from all over the world participated in it.
+In 2019, regarding 2.5 million Muslims from all over the world participated in it.
 But this number decreased to a few thousand in 2020 and to 60 thousand in 2021, as the Kingdom tries to mitigate the effects of the pandemic.
 This year, the number of participants reached one million, including 850,000 from abroad, for the first time since 2019.

 The issue of hosting the Hajj is a source of prestige and influence for Saudi rulers.
 The prohibition of pilgrims abroad during the past two years from performing the rituals has caused great disappointment among Muslims around the world, who usually save for years to participate.